psyfix/Offensive-Security-Notes/Defensive Security/Phishing.md

 X-Originating-IP: The IP address of the device or server the mail came from.

 Received: A received chain that is useful for tracking the route the message took before being delivered.
 In reversed chronological order.
 The first header is the closest to the recipient.

+DKIM-Signature: Contains the signed signature from the domain that was verified.
 ```

 Reverse the IP address.